 Assignment #05: Using a provided dataset, follow instructions to produce a defined set of charts / graphs and determine which chart gives the most insight to the data.

-Explore Power add-ins with Rachel and walk through how to use them step-by-step in a real-world situation.
+Explore Power add-ins with Rachel.
+Walk through how to use them step-by-step in a real-world situation.

 Assignment #06: Create a data model by importing a provided dataset to Power Query.
 Use Power Pivot to get insights from the data.